 (ii) attempt to reverse compile, disassemble, reverse engineer or otherwise reduce to human-perceivable form all or any part of the Services; or

-5.3 The Customer shall use all reasonable endeavours to prevent any unauthorised access to, or use of, the Services, in the event of any such unauthorised access or use, promptly notify Chapel Studios.
+7.3.
+The Customer shall use all reasonable endeavours to prevent any unauthorised access to, or use of, the Services, and, in the event of any such unauthorised access or use, promptly notify Chapel Studios.

-6.3 Chapel Studios shall be entitled to increase the Subscription Fees at the start of each Contract Year, and the Order Form shall be deemed to have been amended accordingly, but warrants to notify the Customer in advance at least 30 days prior to the end of the current Contract Year.
+8.3.
+Chapel Studios shall be entitled to increase the Subscription Fees at the start of each Contract Year, and the Registration Page shall be deemed to have been amended accordingly, but warrants to notify the Customer in advance at least 30 days prior to the end of the current Contract Year.

-8.1 Each party shall hold the other’s Confidential Information in confidence and, unless required by law, not make the other’s Confidential Information available to any third party, or use the other’s Confidential Information for any purpose other than the performance of this Agreement.
+10.1.
+Each Party shall hold the other’s Confidential Information in confidence and, unless required by law, not make the other’s Confidential Information available to any third party, or use the other’s Confidential Information for any purpose other than the performance of this Agreement.

-8.2 Each party may be given access to Confidential Information from the other party in order to perform its obligations under this Agreement.
-A party's Confidential Information shall be deemed not to include information that: (i) is or becomes publicly known other than through any act or omission of the receiving party; (ii) was in the other party's lawful possession before the disclosure; (iii) is lawfully disclosed to the receiving party by a third party without restriction on disclosure; (iv) is independently developed by the receiving party, which independent development can be shown by written evidence; or (v) is required to be disclosed by law, by any court of competent jurisdiction or by any regulatory or administrative body.
+10.2.
+Each Party may be given access to Confidential Information from the other Party in order to perform its obligations under this Agreement.
+A Party’s Confidential Information shall be deemed not to include information that: (i) is or becomes publicly known other than through any act or omission of the receiving Party; (ii) was in the other Party’s lawful possession before the disclosure; (iii) is lawfully disclosed to the receiving Party by a third party without restriction on disclosure; (iv) is independently developed by the receiving Party, which independent development can be shown by written evidence; or (v) is required to be disclosed by law, by any court of competent jurisdiction or by any regulatory or administrative body.

-9.1 The Customer shall defend, indemnify and hold harmless Chapel Studios Communications Ltd, Chapel Studios Ltd and their Affiliates, Channel Partners, officers, directors and employees against claims, actions, proceedings, losses, damages, expenses and costs (including court costs and reasonable legal fees) and liabilities arising out of or in connection with the Customer’s use of the Services.
+11.1.
+The Customer shall defend, indemnify and hold harmless Chapel Studios, its Affiliates and Channel Partners and the Associated Persons against claims, actions, proceedings, losses, damages, expenses and costs (including court costs and reasonable legal fees) and liabilities arising out of or in connection with the Customer’s use of the Services.

-10.2 Nothing in this Agreement excludes the liability of either party:
+12.2.
+Nothing in this Agreement excludes the liability of either Party: